 (Follow the signs from Mt Barker – no dogs allowed)

 As always, local nurseries will be sharing their knowledge and selling plants.
-In 2018 we had:
+We welcome:

 Organisations at the open garden may include: